“We estimated that owners spent $1.32 billion for the treatment of cruciate ligament rupture in dogs in the United States in 2003.”

 - The degree of knee instability

-- Cost of chosen treatment
+- Cost of the chosen treatment

 Surgical procedures for cruciate ligament tears are among the most commonly performed orthopedic procedures in veterinary medicine.